INCF/artem-is/README.md

 ## Agreed Reporting Template for EEG Methodology - International Standard: template for event-related potentials (ERP)

-The goal of the ARTEM-IS is to use insights derived from systematic reviews to create both human-friendly and machine-readable templates for documenting the methodological details of an EEG study or pipeline.
-The template for reporting ERP methodology before you is a pilot project of ARTEM-IS, based on which other subfields of EEG may follow.
+The goal of the ARTEM-IS is to use insights derived from systematic reviews and guidelines for good checklist design to create dynamic and user-friendly web applications which support EEG researchers in creating detailed human- and machine-readable methods summaries.
+Currently, ARTEM-IS has launched the first of its tools, ARTEM-IS for ERP, which supports describing a simple ERP experiment, including most of its core methodological aspects (study description, experimental design, hardware, data acquisition, pre-processing, measurement, visualisation, additional comments – artemis.incf.org).
+ARTEM-IS tools for more complex ERP experiments as well as for other subfields of EEG may follow.

 ## How to use it